kevinduh/sockeye-recipes3/egs/asha/README.md

 The flag -u specifies how many checkpoints are in each subsequent rung.
 The flag -R says no configuration may be trained more than that many checkpoints.

-Together, these should be set in consideration with the actual number of batches per checkpoint (in the hpm file).
+Together, these should be set in consideration with the actual number of batches per checkpoint (`checkpoint_interval` in the hpm file).
 The recommendation is to set -r at the point when you think learning curves start to become comparable. -u and -R are perhaps less sensitive.
 Please modify `submit_run_automl.sh` it according to your local setup.

-We also need to specify the qsub commands.
+We also need to specify the qsub commands for the actual training and validation jobs.
 Copy the example and modify it according to your needs.

 ```
 cp $rootdir/automl/qsub.sh .